HeatherJiaZG/CS739-project3/README.md

 | TBA         | TBA         | TBA         |

 ### Concurrency Control (multiple clients)
-TBA
+read/write lock

 ## TODO
-1. Support block storage on servers (how?)
+1. Support block storage on servers - a global unique space (i.e., a logical block device) (how?)
+* Option1: Can we read/write to the same file and treat it as a central storage place?
 2. Create template for clients (read+write, should be easy)
-3. TBA
+3. Central or replicated lock server?
+Note that the lock server can crash.